linickx/rsdns/tests/README.md

 # RSDNS Tests

+`run.sh` is the main test script that then executes each sub test.

+For instances where I felt groups were necessary sub scripts exist, for example `a.sh` is a group of a record tests and `delete.sh` is all the delete commands.

+The `rsdns` scripts exit with code 0 for normal (ok) or something else for a failure (see below), this _should_ cause travis to report a build issue.

 ## Running the tests locally

 To run the tests locally you need:

 1. To setup a `~/.rsdns_config` file with at least `$RSUSER`, `$RSAPIKEY` & `$RSPATH` set.
-2. To define a domain for the test script wi the  `$MYDOMAIN` variable.
+2. To define a domain for the test script with the  `$MYDOMAIN` variable.
 This has to be a new domain that can be created & deleted.

 Then, just `./tests/run.sh`